 Following Bruyère Infection Prevention and Control (IPAC) guidelines for proper hand hygiene and disinfecting surfaces touched by research staff.

-Notify the participant, study partner (if applicable) and/ or household members (if applicable) as soon as possible if the member of the research team they have come in contact with during the visit becomes symptomatic and COVID is confirmed.
+Notify the participant, study partner (if applicable) and/ or household members (if applicable) as soon as possible if the member of the research team they have come in contact with during the visit becomes symptomatic and COVID is confirmed, or tests positive for COVID within 14 days of the visit.

 Your responsibility to minimize exposure/transmission